robinhowlett/slate/source/index.html.md

 ### `pom.xml`

 This is the Maven POM file.
-You will change this file when registering new Snaps, when new dependencies or plugins are required, or when needing to modify the build properties.
+You will change this file when registering new Snaps and Accounts, when new dependencies or plugins are required, or when needing to modify the build properties.

 # Developing Snaps